solectrus/hosting/guide/synology/README.md

 docker-compose version 1.28.5, build 24fb474e
 ```

+Note: The Docker package on the Synology NAS is a bit outdated, but it works well with SOLECTRUS.
+The compose utility is still v1 and is therefore invoked with `docker-compose` (instead of `docker compose`)

 To ensure Docker can run without `sudo`, create a `docker` group and add your user to it:

 ```console